umranyaman/GenomicClassCourse/README.md

 # Genomic-Data-Analysis
-It is an online course on edX
+It is an practical online course on edX